Behavior tree: History

 These genetic parallels, in another context, were originally spelled out by Adrian Woolfson.

-Further weight for use of the term "genetic" came from eighteenth-century thinker Giambattista Vico, who said, "To understand something, and not merely be able to describe it, or analyze it into its component parts, is to understand how it came into being – its genesis, its growth … true understanding is always genetic".
 Despite these legitimate genetic parallels, it was felt that this emphasis led to confusion with the concept of genetic algorithms.
 As a result, the term behavior engineering was introduced to describe the processes that exploit behavior trees to construct systems.
-The term "behavior engineering" has previously been used in a specialized area of artificial intelligence – robotics research.
-The present use embraces a much broader, rigorous formalization and the integration of large sets of behavioral and compositional requirements that are required to model large-scale systems.

 Since the behavior tree notation was originally conceived, several people from the Dependable Complex Computer-based Systems Group (DCCS – a joint University of Queensland, Griffith University research group) have made important contributions to the evolution and refinement of the behavior tree notation and usage.

 Probabilistic timed behavior trees have been developed by researchers such as Rob Colvin, Lars Grunske, and Kirsten Winter of the DCCS, so that reliability, performance, and other dependability properties could be expressed.